-The majority of real estate purchasing decisions are not made online, they are made during the in-person visit.
-The photographs may attract, the price may generate interest, but it is in the tour of the home where the buyer decides whether or not to connect with the space.
+Most real estate purchasing decisions are not made online, are taken during the in-person visit.
+Photographs can attract, the price can generate interest, But it is during the tour of the home where the buyer decides whether or not to connect with the space..

-In homes of a certain level, this difference is even more evident.
-Two properties similar in location and price can provoke completely different feelings when visiting them.
-This difference is not usually in the square meters or in the most obvious finishes, but in a sum of details that directly influence the buyer's perception.
+In homes of a certain level, This difference is even more evident.
+Two properties similar in location and price can cause completely different sensations when visiting them..
+That difference is not usually in the square meters or in the most obvious finishes., but in a sum of details that directly influence the buyer's perception.

 The first impression begins before entering

-The experience does not begin in the room, it begins at the entrance.
-The buyer begins to form an opinion from the moment he arrives at the home's surroundings.
+The experience does not begin in the living room, starts at access.
+The buyer begins to form an opinion from the moment he arrives at the home's surroundings..

 Details that influence from the first moment: